avnishcodes/HeartFailureRandomForest/README.md

 🙌 Credits
 Dataset by Fedesoriano on Kaggle

-Project built by Avnish Singh
+Project built by: Avnish Singh